Hsad1644/qrunch/README.md

 After cloning/downloading the repo, run `pip install -r requirements.txt`

 ## Usage
+### The HTML Processor
+`compProcessor.py` uses `BeautifulSoup4` to create a sensible JSON file out of the HTML question refernce.
+The question data is originally obtained from the uni portal as an export of the HTML table.
+The table's data patterns were recognized to have `<span>` data tags in each table row for the options to a question so converting them into an array of options to a particular question became easy.

+### The Quiz App
 If your question data file has the answers set already, run `player.pyw` by double clicking it and make option choices from the visible items

 Right answer is highlighted green, wrong in red

+### The JSON Editor App
 If your answers are to be set manually, run `setter_random.pyw` or `setter_sequential.pyw` by double clicking; Select an option and click save to save the option value to the bank file (`output.json`)
 You may also wish to manually make changes to the `output.json` file's `answer` field by changing it to a value desired (starting from 1).